Rabadash8820/UnityAssemblies/CONTRIBUTING.md

 ## Overview

-Like Unity, **we only supported Unity's [LTS versions](https://unity3d.com/unity/qa/lts-releases) and the Tech Stream versions for the current year.** That said, we are willing to accept bug reports and Pull Requests for issues related to those versions or their documentation.
+Like Unity, **we only support Unity's [LTS versions](https://unity3d.com/unity/qa/lts-releases) and the Tech Stream versions for the current year.** That said, we are willing to accept bug reports and Pull Requests for issues related to other versions or their documentation.

 The Unity Assemblies project is a **volunteer effort**.
 Please be understanding if it takes us time to respond to your Issues or Pull Requests.